honeycombio/beeline-java/beeline-core/src/main/java/io/honeycomb/beeline/builder/README.md

 # Building Beelines with the BeelineBuilder
-BeelineBuilder is an attempt to create a unified API for Beelines to simplify user configuration between the Beeline and the HoneyClient.
+BeelineBuilder is a unified API for Beelines to simplify user configuration between the Beeline and the HoneyClient.

 ## Directly building Beelines
 BeelineBuilder follows the Builder pattern.
 So create an instance of the builder, configure the options you need, and then call `build()`.